gaioguys/GAIO.jl/docs/src/algorithms/relative_attractor.md

 ```math
 A_Q = \bigcap_{k \geq 0} f^k(Q)
 ```
-is called the global attractor relative to ``Q``.
+is called the global attractor relative to ``Q`` [1].
 The relative global attractor can be seen as the set which is eventually approached by every orbit originating in ``Q``.
 In particular, ``A_Q`` contains each invariant set in ``Q`` and therefore all the potentially interesting dynamics.
-The idea of the algorithm is to cover the relative global attractor with boxes and recursively tighten the covering by refining appropriately selected boxes.
+The idea of the algorithm [1] is to cover the relative global attractor with boxes and recursively tighten the covering by refining appropriately selected boxes.

 Mathematically, the algorithm to compute the global attractor relative to ``Q`` takes two input arguments: a compact set ``Q`` as well as a map ``f``, which describes the dynamics.
 Now in each iteration, two steps happen:
 1. **subdivision step:** The box set `B` is subdivided once, i.e. every box is bisected along one axis, which gives rise to a new partition of the domain, with double the amount of boxes.
 This is saved in `B`.